Euchie23/GeoTentacles/hotspot_predictions/README.md

 ## 📊 Model Validation & Results

 > **Interpretation note:**
-> Interannual variation in validation performance reflects differences in squid aggregation strength and ecological conditions across years, rather than model instability.
-Results should be interpreted conservatively, especially in years with weak spatial structure.
+>Interannual variation in validation performance reflects differences in environmental structure and squid aggregation strength rather than model instability.
+Results should be interpreted probabilistically, particularly in years with diffuse or weak spatial signals.

 ### 1️⃣ Hotspot Probability Validation
 Predicted probabilities were grouped into bins and compared against observed mean catch.
 All validation metrics and spatial predictions reflect January–June conditions only and should be interpreted as seasonal, not annual, performance.

 **Key findings**
-- Mean observed catch generally increases with predicted probability in most years
+- Mean observed catch increases systematically with predicted hotspot probability
 - High-probability bins contain relatively few observations, reflecting hotspot rarity
-- No high-probability predictions occur in 2020
+- Years with limited aggregation (e.g., 2020) show few or no high-probability predictions

 **Figure:** Observed Catch by Predicted Hotspot Probability
 ![**Observed Hotspot Probability**](https://github.com/Euchie23/GeoTentacles/blob/main/outputs/hotspot_predictions/maps/hotspot_probability_by_year.png)